Linguistics Course Catalog

 5 units

 Introduction to sociolinguistics exploring the relationship between language and such social parameters as social status, ethnicity, race, gender, etc., including the role of language differences in the creation of social stereotypes.
 Emphasis on gathering, examining, and reporting data.
-Prerequisite(s): course 101, and either course 111 or 112.
-Enrollment restricted to senior language studies majors.
-Enrollment limited to 25.
+Prerequisite(s): LING 101, and either LING 111 or LING 112.

 LING 155